How to Install RPM Packages on Ubuntu

 Note: You need to log in as a user with sudo access to install packages on Ubuntu.

-Once the conversion has run its course, enter the following command to start the installation:
+Once the conversion has run its course, use the following syntax to install the .deb package:

-This command can lead to serious compatibility issues if you attempt to run it with important system packages.
-RPM was not developed initially for Debian based distributions.
-As we have already installed Alien, we can use the tool to install RPM packages without the need to convert them first.
+Warning: This command can lead to serious compatibility issues if you attempt to run it with important system packages since RPM was not developed for Debian-based distributions.

 Conclusion